 - Queets River — Big trees, remote wilderness valley, wildlife and no crowds.

 - Hoh River — Great wade fishing access off of the Upper Hoh Road.

-The “Oly Pen” rivers are subject to rapidly changing weather patterns & have many river obstacles that are unforgiving & can be extremely hazardous to the inexperienced oarsman.
+The “Oly Pen” rivers in the Olympic National Park are subject to rapidly changing weather patterns.
+They have many river obstacles that are unforgiving and can be extremely hazardous to the inexperienced oarsman.
 There are many skilled guides on the peninsula.
 I’ve fished for years with Mike Zavadlov and he’s one of the best on the Washington Coast.
 This photo shows us navigating through one of the coastal tribs.
 You can find more information regarding his guide business by visiting his website at Mike Z’s Guide Service.